 Are You a Candidate For Contact Lenses?

 Contact lenses can be an ideal solution for any patient who is nearsighted, farsighted, and/or has astigmatism but does not want to wear prescription eyeglasses regularly.
-Even if you have been told in the past that you were not a good candidate for contact lenses, our experienced St. Pete eye doctor can help you find a solution.
+Even if you have been told in the past that you were not a good candidate for contact lenses, our experienced St. Petersburg eye doctor can help you find a solution.
 With today’s advanced optical technology and Dr. Ryczek’s extensive knowledge of each type of contact lens available on the market, we can help anyone find their ideal combination of comfort and functionality.

 So don’t be afraid to try something new, and don’t let previously unsuccessful attempts discourage you.
 If you want to make contact lenses a part of your vision correction, we can help.